We can continue to celebrate more than 100 years of protection from the Migratory Bird Treaty Act.

 Each year, Beaumont participates in the annual “big sit” birding event, a challenge to spot (and hear) as many birds as possible in 24 hours.
 Check the web site for dates and details.

-Note: National Geographic, National Audubon Society, BirdLife International, and more than 100 other organizations have declared 2018 the Year of the Bird.
-Coinciding with the centennial of the Migratory Bird Treaty Act's ratification, it's a great moment to pledge to learn more about the world of birds. #BirdYourWorld
+Note: National Geographic, National Audubon Society, BirdLife International, and more than 100 other organizations declared 2018 the Year of the Bird.
+More than 100 years post the Migratory Bird Treaty Act's ratification, it's more important than ever to learn about the world of birds. #BirdYourWorld